3.1 District Structure

 - Traffic Counters, grader blades, or other equipment to loan to applicants

-- Expenses for potential grant applicants to attend educational and training.
+- Expenses for potential grant applicants to attend educational and training events

 - Demonstration projects (refer to section 3.4.6)

-- Purchase of equipment for township or other applicants, including cost-sharing, is not allowed.
+- Purchase of equipment for townships or other applicants, including cost-sharing, is not allowed.
 It is acceptable to purchase equipment for loan/rent to applicants.

 - Ensure that any funds used to purchase equipment for the district are proportional to the amount of time the equipment is used for Program purposes.